-Build a Simple Beginner App with Node, Bootstrap & MongoDB — SitePoint
+Build a Simple Beginner App with Node, Bootstrap and MongoDB — SitePoint

 input(type="submit" value="Submit")

-Now, when you submit a successful registration, you should see a thank you message, and when you submit the form without filling out both field, the template should be re-rendered with an error message.
+Now, when you submit a successful registration, you should see a thank-you message, and when you submit the form without filling out both fields, the template should be re-rendered with an error message.

 Interact with a Database